Nationals vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Nationals vs. Athletics: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Nick Allen and the Oakland Athletics will play Lane Thomas and the Washington Nationals at Nationals Park in the first of a three-game series, Friday at 7:05 PM ET.
+Nick Allen and the Oakland Athletics hit the field on Saturday at Nationals Park against Jake Irvin, who is the named starter for the Washington Nationals.
+First pitch is set for 7:05 PM ET.

-The favored Athletics have -115 moneyline odds against the underdog Nationals, who are listed at -105.
-The total is 9 runs for the contest.
+The Nationals are favored in this one, at -120, while the underdog Athletics have +100 odds to play spoiler.
+The matchup's over/under is listed at 9.5 runs.

 Rep your team with officially licensed Nationals gear!
 Head to Fanatics to find jerseys, shirts, and much more.